Sugar and Spice and Everything Nice… yep… that’s what I’m talking about! You just can’t stop eating these yummy little gems!

 This recipe is simple to make.
 We usually make a big batch and then we have a supply on hand for whenever we have a party or company over.

 Start by combing the sugar, water, cinnamon, cloves, and salt in a large saucepan and bring to a boil.
-Spread into a jelly roll pan and bake at 350 degrees F for 10 minutes, stirring occasionally.
+Remove from heat, stir in vanilla.
+Pour the mixture over pecans and stir until evenly coated.
+Place pecans on a jelly roll pan and bake in a preheated 350 degree F. oven for 10 minutes, stirring every few minutes.

 More great ideas: